Navigating the Resort

 Lessons at Lincoln Peak

 Home to The School House, our children’s ski and ride center where kids as young as three years old can enroll in day-long adventure programs.
 Our Ski & Ride School Director, Terry Barbour, always says “We’re not instructors, we’re adventure guides.”
 So, if you want your child to get hooked on skiing and riding, The Schoolhouse is where it’s at.
 Right next door you can find The Farmhouse Ski & Ride School for private, group and adult lessons.
 The Farmhouse is where you can also book a private excursion into our famous experts only, off-piste, Slidebrook Basin, or book a guided snowshoe tour, a great alternative for the non-skier or rider.
 While in The Farmhouse, it’s worth checking out our Rental & Tune Shop with our brand-new fleet of Burton snowboards, Elan skis and premiere demo options from K2, Volkl, Rossignol and more.
+This season, rentals will need to be reserved ahead of time.
 For best options and pricing on lessons and rentals, be sure you book well in advance.

 Lessons at Mt.
 Ellen

-Located on the main floor of the lodge, the Ski & Ride School is available for Group Lessons on weekends and holidays.
-Private Lessons may be accommodated midweek if reserved.
-Home to the resort’s premiere terrain park, Riemergasse, and the Sugarbush Free Ride Team, The Diamond Dogs, Mt.
+Located on the main floor of the lodge, the Ski & Ride School is available for Private Lessons on weekends and holidays.
+Private Lessons may also be accommodated midweek if reserved.
+Home to the resort’s premiere terrain park, Riemergasse, Mt.
 Ellen is the premiere location for those wanting freestyle or park lessons.
 This desk is where you can also book guided snowshoe tours.
 Downstairs from Ski & Ride, you can find the Mt.
 Ellen Rentals and Tune Shop with all your needs and its own fleet of Burton snowboards, Elan skis and sweet demo gear.
+Just a reminder, rentals must be reserved ahead of time.
 Insider Tip, if you want to rent gear at Mt.
 Ellen midweek with the goal of grabbing the 8 AM first chair, be sure you pick up the day before as the shop doesn’t open until 8:30 AM.

 Getting Tickets at Lincoln Peak